Action Planning - A Critical Component of Successful Employee Surveys

 This is why successful action planning is a critical component of successful employee surveys.
 Insightlink is committed to providing our clients with the tools and help they need to create effective Action Plans that are designed for their organizations specifically.
-For this reason, we are pleased to announce the publication of the Insightlink 4Cs Survey Feedback and Action Planning Workbook.
+All our 4Cs Employee Survey clients receive a copy of this Action Planning Workbook along with our analysis.

 As summarized in the Workbook, the key steps to take following any employee survey are to:

 - Review your Insightlink 4Cs survey results yourself and with senior management in order to understand the main themes from your employee survey, identify the key strengths of your organization and the primary opportunities for improvement.

 - Share a summary of the results with your employees, both to give them a "heads up" that their voices have been heard and to prepare them for the action planning to follow.
 Since all employees should attend an Employee Survey Feedback Session, make sure that you hold enough sessions to accommodate for different schedules, locations, etc.

 - Name a coordinator (usually someone in HR) who is responsible for the Action Planning process, in addition to naming sponsors and/or Task Forces for each of the major issues addressed in your Insightlink 4Cs report.

 - Set clear and specific goals for improvement at your organization.
 Depending on the size of your organization, you may need to set goals both at the corporate level as well as at individual department, site or functional unit level.